 Massage Therapy offers an abundance of additional benefits too that all help recovering addicts that include:

 Decrease physical muscle pain

 Reduce muscle spasm/cramping

 Enhance sleep quality

 Massage is something that any client can take part in.
 It is not religious-based at all, and it doesn’t require a lot of interaction or response on the part of the client either.
-Our massage therapists hold professional certificates in multiple different types of massage techniques, so if clients want to engage in massage therapy then they can even pick and choose from the different types of massage techniques offered here, depending on what interests them the most and which one they feel will be the most beneficial for them.
-All in all, this is a very powerful and beneficial approach that we feel is crucial to addiction recovery.
+Our massage therapists hold professional certificates in multiple massage techniques, so if clients want to engage in massage therapy, then they can choose from the different techniques offered here, depending on what interests them the most and which one they feel will be the most beneficial for them.
+All in all, this is a compelling and helpful approach that we think is crucial to addiction recovery.